rvaiya/warpd/man.md

 	*--normal*: Run warpd in normal mode.

+	*--oneshot*: Exit warpd on a button press and print the coordinates to stdout (useful for scripting).

 # DESCRIPTION

 warpd has three main modes which can be used to manipulate the pointer.
 The